Justice Update – Universal Jurisdiction

 Fresh developments at both ICC and ICJ on Myanmar, in discussion with Priya Pillai.
 Plus US sanctions against the ICC prosecutor.

-Stephanie and Janet chat with Priya Pillai and Melanie O’Brien about the ICJ’s order of emergency measures against Myanmar in the Rohingya genocide case
+Priya Pillai and Melanie O’Brien discuss emergency measures against Myanmar in the ICJ Rohingya genocide case

 Myanmar activists explain why they do their work and what it’s like behind the scenes explaining The Hague to victim communities.